SuyashLakhotia/NTUOSS-BootstrapWorkshop/README.md

 Additionally, you can jumpstart your website by using a template or theme from [here](http://startbootstrap.com), [here](https://wrapbootstrap.com), [here](http://www.bootstrapzero.com) or [here](http://bootstrapbay.com/themes).

-*P.S.: Bootstrap v4.0 should be releasing soon!*
+*P.S.
+Bootstrap v4.0 should be releasing soon!*